Are you stressed?

 Katie and a group of community gardeners calmly appreciating a fruit tree.
 Photo credit: Nicole Porter

-Many support groups, online classes, and social media activities sprang up in the pandemic to help keep everyone socially connected as we became more isolated.
-Even if you’re not locked down they’re a great way to safely stay connected to other people.
+Many support groups, online classes, and social media activities sprang up during the pandemic to help keep everyone socially connected as we became isolated.
+Now that being locked down is a distant memory they’re still a great way to stay connected to other people.

-Our personal strategy for helping to reduce stress during the pandemic has been working with gardeners to help them become self-sufficient for fruit-growing.
+Our personal strategy for helping to reduce stress has been working with gardeners to help them become self-sufficient in fruit growing.

 Because we run an online business and have members all over Australia connecting online is pretty familiar territory for us.